-Summer is almost here, and if your central air conditioner has been giving you problems beyond repair or replacement, you’re probably looking to buy a new air conditioner for this season.
+Summer is almost here, and if your central air conditioner has been giving you problems beyond air conditioner repair or replacement, you’re probably looking to buy a new air conditioner for this season.
 You must be researching online or asking around to know how much it really costs to install a central air conditioner.
 This is the most significant determining factor in your quest for a central air conditioner.

 There are two types of costs associated with the installation of the Air Conditioner, the unit, and the installation costs.